dmlc/xgboost/doc/contrib/ci.rst

 Worker Image Pipeline
 =====================
 Building images for worker machines used to be a chore: you'd provision an EC2 machine, SSH into it, and manually install the necessary packages.
-This process is not only laborous but also error-prone.
+This process is not only laborious but also error-prone.
 You may forget to install a package or change a system configuration.

 No more.
 Now we have an automated pipeline for building images for worker machines.